Irvings11/Data-Analysis-Pet-Projects/Churn/README.md

 ## 📸 Example visualization

-Here’s a sample plot from the analysis — it shows churn rate by contract type (replace this with your actual plot if needed):
+Here’s a sample plot from the analysis — it shows Top 15 Important Signs of Churn:

 ![download](https://github.com/user-attachments/assets/4d04e820-f8ad-4681-a466-f541108cd262)